What is Ehsaas?

 - The Ehsaas Amdan programme is Livelihoods and Jobs initiative that rolled out in 375 union councils of 23 districts through which assets are given to the deserving to enable them to graduate out of poverty.
 For the purpose of this programme, assets include livestock (goats, cows, buffaloes and poultry), agricultural inputs, body of Chingchi rickshaws, and inputs for small retail outlets and small enterprises.
 Find out more here.

 - To develop solutions for poverty at scale, the Cabinet had approved the Solutions Innovation Policy in August 2019.
 Through a competitive process, private sector partners are currently being identified to provide solutions at scale.
-The first round of nine solution challenges will be launched soon.
+Find out more here.

 - Ehsaas TV and a corresponding online portal consolidating free government resources will go live soon.